| |

 British 1878 Pattern Home Service Helmet

-This helmet was made by D Jones Military Outfitters of Manchester.
+This example was made by Bartels Military Outfitters.

 British 1878 Pattern Home Service Helmet